SACE | Southern Alliance for Clean Energy

-Although several local governments and some members of the General Assembly are beginning to take action, more leadership is needed from South Carolina’s elected officials.
-With abundant offshore wind potential, great opportunities to promote energy efficiency and innovative bioenergy research taking place, South Carolina can move decidedly in the direction of clean and renewable energy sources—but not without an engaged citizenry and proactive leaders.
+With abundant potential for energy efficiency, and power from wind, solar, and biomass, South Carolina can move decidedly in the direction of clean and renewable energy sources—but not without an engaged citizenry and proactive leaders.

 Nuclear power is an extremely risky and expensive way to boil water to generate electricity.
 Though nuclear power plants do not release carbon dioxide like coal plants, they do release radioactive and hazardous materials, including long-lived, highly radioactive waste, that threaten our security, jeopardize our health and pollute our natural resources.
 The consequences of an accident or terrorist attack at a nuclear power plant could be devastating.
 Nuclear plants are also huge water users that deplete limited and precious water resources.
 Building new nuclear generation is a waste of the valuable time and money needed to address global warming and a missed opportunity to invest in real renewable solutions that can benefit our state’s economy for generations to come.
 You can read more about nuclear by visiting our Learn About Nuclear page, here.